cyjoelchen/php-sweph/README.md

 ## License
 `php-sweph` is work derived from the original release of the Astrodienst Swiss Ephemeris library.
-It is subject to the same licensing conditions as the C release.
+To use `php-sweph`, the licensing conditions imposed by Astrodienst for Swiss Ephemeris must be fulfilled.
 A copy of the license file is found in `sweph/src/LICENSE`.
-Since Swiss Ephemeris release 2.10.01 the GPL license has been replaced with the AGPL license, as one of the options in Astrodienst's dual licensing model.
+Please note: since Swiss Ephemeris release 2.10.01 the GPL license has been replaced with the AGPL license, as one of the options in Astrodienst's dual licensing model.

 ## Installation